-Together We Can Make Tampa Bay the Top Recycling Region in Florida
+Together We Have Made Tampa Bay one of the Top Recycling Regions in Florida

 Local governments across Tampa Bay have teamed up to improve recycling efforts in the region.
 No matter which Tampa Bay area community you call home, all residential recycling programs throughout Hillsborough and Pinellas counties now recycle the same items but we all also face the same challenge of contamination – attempting to recycle soiled items or materials our programs don’t accept.